Hazedd/shapelyM/README.md

 - bumpversion for changing the version
 - pyAutocad for debug visualizing

-We use flit as a build-backend and for managing (optional) dependencies.

 ## Testing
 Make an effort to test each bit of functionality you add.
 Try to keep it simple.